uptane/uptane-standard/uptane-standard.md

     * Targets - Indicates metadata about images, such as hashes and file sizes
 * A secure way for ECUs to know the time.
 * An ECU capable of downloading images and associated metadata from the Uptane servers.
-* An in-vehicle client on a primary ECU capable of verifying the signatures on all update metadata and downloading updates on behalf of its associated secondary ECUs.
+* An in-vehicle client on a Primary ECU capable of verifying the signatures on all update metadata and downloading updates on behalf of its associated Secondary ECUs.
 The primary ECU MAY be the same ECU that communicates with the server.
-* A client or library on each secondary ECU capable of performing either full or partial verification of metadata
+* A client or library on each Secondary ECU capable of performing either full or partial verification of metadata

 ## Roles on repositories {#roles}